 Being confident with number - and able to tackle problems is not just about 'learning maths' - at Woodlands C. of E. Primary School we see mathematics is a life skill.
 As such, we place great emphasis on helping all of our children to become number confident and able to enjoy the challenge and need for perseverance that mathematics presents.

-Across our school, we follow the National Curriculum for mathematics (a link to which is detailed below), and use the White Rose Hub for our long and medium term planning.
 At our school we understand that mathematics is not only about getting 'sums' right or wrong - we see maths as an opportunity to develop the following key skills:

 - Looking for patterns and generalising

 - Solving and posing problems